Not so Fun Facts

 What drugs can be abused?

-Drug abuse is the use of any illegal drug such as cocaine, marijuana, or heroin.
-Drug abuse is also the use of an inhaled chemical to get “high” (ie: gasoline,paint thinner, and glue) or a plant part to get “high” (ie: jimson weed seeds or mushrooms), or any purposeful improper use of a prescription drug.
+Drug abuse has multiple definitions.
+It involves the use of any illegal drug such as cocaine, marijuana, or heroin.
+Drug abuse is also the use of an inhaled chemical to get “high” (ie: gasoline,paint thinner, and glue), a plant part to get “high” (ie: jimson weed seeds or mushrooms), or any purposeful improper use of a prescription drug.

 What Do Drugs Do to the Brain?